Welcome back!

 In our other foundation subjects...

-PSHE - Healthy Me
+PSHE - Changing Me

-French - Habitats
+French - Traditions and Celebrations

 Year 5 Long Term Overview